johanbluecreek/ryck/README.md

 Generally this is suppose to be quite featureless, but some small goodies should be added

-* Perhaps integrate initiating irssi and jump into the chat
+* Some chat-integration (perhaps integrate initiating irssi and jump into the chat)
 * add more languages
-* Have a fuzzy search for keywords in "status"? (and exclusion)
+* Can the status be updated? (say you watch a stream for 2 hours, change, and the status may have changed.
+Updates in general I guess.)